a-shultz/Chords/README.md

 # Chords
-## A random chord progression CV generator/sequencer
+## A eurorack module for random CV chord progression generation and sequencing using the Arduino Nano Every